US lawyer loses appeal over assault of Hong Kong policeman | DW | 08.02.2022

 Samuel Bickett was sent back to prison to serve the remainder of a four-and-a-half-month sentence.

-Bickett said that had not committed a crime since the police officer he allegedly assaulted had been wearing plain clothes.

-He claimed he was trying to stop the officer from assaulting someone and that he does not "regret stepping in that day, doing the right thing."
+Bickett was arrested for trying to take a baton from a plain-clothes police officer.
+He believed at the time that he was protecting someone and has said that he does not "regret stepping in that day, doing the right thing."

+However, the High Court Judge Esther Toh rejected the appeal on the grounds that "Police officers or any public officers who are carrying out their public responsibilities must be protected when in the execution of their duties."

+According to his defense lawyers, the 37-year-old American citizen thought he was breaking up a fight at a Hong Kong Subway station in 2019.

 more to come...